lr-can/colocalisationAnalysisTool/documentation/install.md

 ## Overview

-This project is based on analyzing the colocalization of prophages and defense systems in bacterial genomes to better understand the defense mechanisms that bacteria develop against bacteriophages.
-Bacteriophages can integrate into the bacterial genome in the lysogenic state.
-Some of these phages carry genes that encode restriction or exclusion proteins, which prevent other phages from infecting the bacterium, providing a defense mechanism by blocking superinfection.
-Additionally, some phages provide beneficial genes that improve antibiotic resistance or environmental adaptation, helping bacteria survive under hostile conditions.
+This project is based on the analysis of prophage colocalization and defense systems in bacterial genomes, in order to better understand the defense mechanisms that bacteria develop against bacteriophages.
+Some of these phages carry genes encoding restriction or exclusion proteins, which prevent other phages from infecting the bacteria, thus providing a defense mechanism by blocking superinfection.
+In addition, some phages contain beneficial genes that enhance antibiotic resistance or environmental adaptation, helping bacteria to survive in hostile conditions.

-ColocAtools is designed for analyzing the colocalization of prophages and defense systems in bacterial genomes to detect if defense systems are provided by the phages.
-The importance of this study lies in facilitating phage therapy, which uses phages (that do not develop defense systems) for treatment.
+Our aim is to develop a “ColocAtools” tool to analyze the colocalization of prophages and defense systems in bacterial genomes, in order to detect whether defense systems are provided by phages.
+The importance of this study lies in facilitating phage therapy, which uses phages (which do not develop defense systems) for treatments.
 ## Tools Used

 For this, we will use three bioinformatics tools: